 A Microsoft Cloud Solution Provider should always sell the plan that best suits its customer business needs and budget.
 For example, if a customer must comply with privacy and security regulations, a CSP may sell Microsoft 365 Business plus any add-ons that help the customer meet its requirements or may suggest the advanced security and management provided by Microsoft 365 Business E SKUs.

-I have devices that are not genuine; will Microsoft 365 Business make my devices genuine?
+Some of my customers have devices that are not genuine; will Microsoft 365 Business make these devices genuine?